Back in my head…

 Not Quite 12 Steps (Addicted part II)

 PTSD2At my worst, I was a basket case.
 A rolling chassis with bits and pieces still hanging off and a bunch of pieces in a plastic bucket.
-Probably an old five gallon pickle bucket with grease on the side.
+Probably an old five-gallon pickle bucket with grease on the side.
 I remember the absolute fear that would hit me when anyone asked me what was wrong.
 “No!
 I’m not ready!
 I can’t even think about that.”
 How can you explain to someone what it’s like to hold the hand of another man while they died, from a wound they took following your orders?
 Looking down the sights at a living person who is nothing more than a target.
 It’s not even math anymore, at that point it’s just survival.

 In the early stages of my counseling, I found a book by Dr. Abraham Twerski, “Addictive Thinking” (Hazelton Press, 1990).
-It was on a discount rack in the mall and I just wanted something to read.
+It was on a discount rack in the mall, and I just wanted something to read.
 It turned into a personal guide to recovery.
 As I read, there were constant points where I saw my own life in the pages.
 Making excuses for my actions, trying to hide what I was doing from others, binging on rage and violence, shame and remorse in the aftermath.
 There were even co-dependents and facilitators, family and friends who helped me make excuses.

+Internal conversations reinforced our denial patterns.
 How can there be a problem if I’m still able to function in society?
 Sure, there are some rough spots.
 Relationships are destroyed, but that happens to everyone.
 New job?
 Just a change of scenery, they didn’t like me being gone for a year, either.
 Uncontrolled emotions.
 Not a problem.
 I can deal.

 Step 1.
 Admit that there is a problem.

 That was the hardest part.
 Like most addicts, it took a situation and moment of clarity, waking up with your belly on fire, head pounding, feeling your body dying from the abuse you’ve poured into it.
 Admitting weakness, injury or not being strong enough is anathema to most soldiers.
+Mine was road rage where I was going to shoot someone for changing lanes to quickly.

 Step 2.
 Commit to the change every day.